AutoDRIVE-Ecosystem/AutoDRIVE-Simulator-HPC/README.md

 #### Record-to-File

-First go to autodrive_simulator/home/output and make sure that it’s empty.
+First, go to `autodrive_simulator/home/output` and make sure that it’s empty.
 Delete any files present (this is where the recorded output of the previous execution will be stored).
-Go to AutoDRIVE-Simulator-HPC/palmetto/autodrive_test_record_to_file.
-Delete any .csv, .log or .out files present.
+Go to `AutoDRIVE-Simulator-HPC/palmetto/autodrive_test_record_to_file`.
+Delete any `.csv`, `.log` or `.out` files present.
 In the same folder, open autodrive_test.sh and edit it so the directory paths have your username in them instead.

-In your MobaXterm SSH session, go to AutoDRIVE-Simulator-HPC/palmetto/autodrive_test_record_to_file Submit the batch job with:
+In your MobaXterm SSH session, go to `AutoDRIVE-Simulator-HPC/palmetto/autodrive_test_record_to_file` Submit the batch job with:
 ```bash
 sbatch autodrive_test.sh